home-assistant/home-assistant.io/source/_integrations/elro_connects.markdown

 {% configuration_basic %}
 connector_id:
-  description: The Connector ID of the Elro Connects K1 adapter.
+  description: The Connector ID of the Elro Connects K1 connector.
 This connector ID can be found in the Elro Connects App at `Home -> Settings -> Current connector`.
 The connector ID has the format `ST_xxxxxxxxxxxx`.
-  required: True
-  type: string
 host:
-  description: The hostname or IP-address of the Elro Connects K1 adapter.
+  description: The hostname or IP-address of the Elro Connects K1 connector.
 Can be changed after setup.
-  required: True
-  type: string
 port:
-  description: The port the Elro Connects K1 adapter listens too.
+  description: The port the Elro Connects K1 connector listens too.
 Can be changed after setup.
-  required: True
-  type: integer
-  default: 1025
+The default port for the Elro Connects K1 connector is `1025`.
 {% endconfiguration_basic %}

 ## Platforms